matsest/spotify-api-demo/README.md

 # Spotify API Demo

-Playing around with the Spotify API
+Playing around with the Spotify API using PowerShell.

+A selection of functions for using the Spotify API can be found in [spotify.psm1](./spotify.psm1).

 ## Prerequisites